wp-plugins/custom-content-type-manager/readme.txt

 or by going to your wp-content/plugins directory and executing the following command from the command-line:

 	svn checkout http://plugins.svn.wordpress.org/custom-content-type-manager/trunk custom-content-type-manager

+= 0.9.5 =

+Major release!

+* All Relation fields can now select multiple values.
+* Integrated the [Summarize Posts](http://code.google.com/p/wordpress-summarize-posts/) plugin: this gives all kinds of power to searching for posts.
+* Cleaner Ajax implementation [Issue 226](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=226).
+This should make the plugin work better on sites with customized folder structures.

 = 0.9.4.5 =